 The company’s main driver was to move as much of their on-premises infrastructure to the cloud, mainly for cost optimization and financial reasons.
-Often the price for a gigabyte of data in an old datacenter might exceed that of what it would cost to host it in the cloud for a year or two.
+Often the price for a gigabyte of data in an old data center might exceed that of what it would cost to host it in the cloud for a year or two.

-Now, the intention is to somehow relocate the files from K: to the cloud while maintaining as much of the current user experience for all end users.
+The intention is to somehow relocate the files from K: to the cloud while maintaining as much of the current user experience for all end users.
 Let’s consider our options further!

 Where to place the files?